abrartarafder/ttc-map/README.md

 - Subway disruptions: 2014-01-01 to 2019-12-31
 - Productivity data: 2019-2024 annual surface statistics, with the map using 2024 values

-Station closures were not kept as a website layer because the local subway disruption file only contained one explicit station-closure record.

 ## Notes

 The website is meant as a lightweight visualization companion to the TTC network-analysis project.
-It does not run routing algorithms directly in the browser; it displays prepared stop, route, and disruption metrics for accessible map exploration.
+It does not run routing algorithms directly in the browser but it displays prepared stop, route, and disruption metrics for accessible map exploration.